-XII.
+XIII.
 Probationary Period:

-The probationary period cannot exceed 25 percent of the length of the program or 1 year, whichever is shorter.
-There shall only be one probationary period for each Apprentice Contract, regardless of the number of employers with whom the apprentice works during that period.
+The probationary period cannot exceed 25 percent of the term of the program, or one year, whichever is shorter.

 During the probationary period, the apprentice or local committee may void the contract by written notice to the Bureau.